-For additional information on using this procedure see the section "Using the bulk import and export procedures" in the Derby Tools and Utilities Guide.
+For additional information on using this procedure, see the section "Importing and exporting data" in the Derby Server and Administration Guide.

 Example exporting data from a query using a separate export file for the LOB data The following example shows how to export employee data in department 20 from the STAFF table in a sample database to the main file staff.del and the lob data to the file pictures.dat.